mercadopago/devsite-docs/guides/checkout-pro/integration-ios-flutter.en.md

 >
 > Learn more about Flutter Custom Tabs in the [official documentation](https://pub.dev/packages/flutter_custom_tabs).

-## Example of Flutter Custom Tabs integration

-To use the dependency, you must first import it into the Dart code where you will need to display the Checkout.
-You can do it as follows:
+To use the dependency you must first import it into the Dart code where you will need to show the Checkout.
+To import it, use the following command:

 ```terminal
 import 'package:flutter_custom_tabs/flutter_custom_tabs.dart';
 ```

-Here is an example for you:
+### Example of Flutter Custom Tabs integration

+Below, we share an example of Flutter integration using Custom Tabs:

 ```javascript
 import 'package:flutter/material.dart';